Volst/graphql-form-helpers/README.md

 const scheme = {
   items: {
-    price: decimalToFloat // In this example you could even simply pass `parseFloat` directly }
+    price: decimalToFloat // In this example you could even pass `parseFloat` directly }
 };
 ```